A to Z of LGBTQ Terminology (I-Z)

 Non-binary identities are varied and can include people who identify with some aspects of binary identities, while others reject them entirely.

 Orientation is an umbrella term describing a person’s attraction to other people.
 This attraction may be sexual (sexual orientation) and/or romantic (romantic orientation).
-These terms refers to a person’s sense of identity based on their attractions, or lack thereof.
+These terms refer to a person’s sense of identity based on their attractions.

-Orientations include, but are not limited to, lesbian, gay, bi, ace and straight.
+Orientations include, but are not limited to, lesbian, gay, bi and straight.

-Refers to a person whose romantic and/or sexual attraction towards others is not limited by sex or gender
+Refers to a person who’s romantic and/or sexual attraction towards others is not limited by sex or gender.

 Queer is a term used by those wanting to reject specific labels of romantic orientation, sexual orientation and/or gender identity.